About Changing Your Name on Your Michigan Registration

 Before changing your name on car registration credentials, you must notify the SSA of your new name and apply for an updated Social Security card.
 When changing your name with the SSA, you must present certified proof of the name change and evidence of your identity and legal presence with the correct identity documents.

 After notifying the SSA of your new name, you must visit an SOS office near you to change the name on your Michigan driver’s license or identification card.
-For step-by-step information on updating your name at the Michigan SOS, download our in-depth guide.
+For information on updating your name on your registration, download our free guide.

 During your visit, you must present your current driver’s license or ID card and certified proof of the name change (such as a court order or marriage license).
 You must also pay a fee to correct the information on your driver’s license and obtain a replacement car registration.